dicelab-rhul/icu_agent_framework/README.md

 ### The agents

 The environment is home to the so called `ICUManagerAgent`s which, on a high level, receive events from the environment, reason about them, and provide feedback to the environment when necessary.
-See below for further details on the agent architecture.
+See [below](#The agent architecture) for further details on the agent architecture.

 ### The dispatcher

 The dispatcher is a wrapper over a `Process` which continuously pulls events from the application simulator, decodes the event type, and forwards each event to its intended recipient(s).
 The wrapper class is `ICUEnvironmentDispatcher`, and its main function is `__pull_and_dispatch(self)`.
-The dispatcher itself is created in the `__init__()` method of the environment (see the life cycle below).
+The dispatcher itself is created in the `__init__()` method of the environment (see [below](#Environment life cycle)).

 ### The feedback listeners

 The feedback listeners are a list of wrappers over `Process`es which continuously wait for feedback from the pool of agents.
 Whenever a feedback is received, they forward it to the application simulator.
 The wrapper class is `ICUAgentListener`, and its main function is `__forward_feedback(self, agent_interface: socket)`.
-The listeners are created in the `__init__()` method of the environment (see the life cycle below).
+The listeners are created in the `__init__()` method of the environment (see [below](#Environment life cycle)).

 ### Communication via socket